vukovuko/puppeteer-task/README.md

 # Puppeteer assignment

-Project was buit using [Puppeteer](https://pptr.dev/) and Node.js for scripting and handling data extracted by Puppeteer.
+This project uses [Puppeteer](https://pptr.dev/) and Node.js for scripting and handling data extraction.

 ### Project Setup Instructions

+To get started with the project, follow these setup instructions:

 Clone the project with
 ```